semrush/intergalactic/website/docs/components/input-phone/input-phone.md

 > Be sure to add the `Phone number` label to the input if it doesn't have any visual indication of the mask type, country code, or format.

-For actual examples of inputs for entering a phone number, see the [Code tab](/components/input-phone/input-phone-code).
+For actual examples of inputs for entering a phone number, see the [Example tab](/components/input-phone/input-phone-code).

 @## Interaction